plone/training/docs/content-editing/creating-managing-and-reordering-blocks.md

     _Change order of blocks in {guilabel}`Order` tab_
     ````

-1. In the {guilabel}`Order` tab, you can drag the items in the list up and down to reorder the blocks on the page.
+1. In the {guilabel}`Order` tab, you can drag and drop the items in the list up and down to reorder the blocks on the page.

     ````{card}
     ```{image} _static/creating-managing-and-reordering-blocks-17.jpeg